SaiBhujbal/Raag-Recognition-V2/README.md

 3. **Real-time Feedback:** Develop a real-time feedback system to provide instant guidance and corrections to musicians.
 4. **Additional Raags:** Expand the model to recognize a wider range of raags by incorporating more data and training for additional classes.
 5. **User Interface:** Create an intuitive user interface that allows users to easily interact with the AI Raag Tutor.

+Detecting emotion patterns based on listening history of a user in audio playing applications like Spotify, Apple music etc.

 By implementing these upgrades, we hope to create a comprehensive tool that not only identifies raags but also aids in the learning and practice of Indian classical music.